skiphansen/chirp/README.md

 # What is this ?

-This fork of the __[CHIRP](https://www.chirpmyradio.com)__ repository contains a [driver](https://github.com/skiphansen/chirp/blob/waris_py3_port/chirp/drivers/Waris.py) for the Motorola "Waris" series of radios.
+This is a fork of the __[CHIRP](https://www.chirpmyradio.com)__ repository which contains a [driver](https://github.com/skiphansen/chirp/blob/waris_py3_port/chirp/drivers/Waris.py) for the Motorola "Waris" series of radios.

-The Waris family was introduced in 1999 and was manufactured for a number of years.
-They are very plentiful on the used market for reasonable prices.

-In particular the CDM series of radios are the basis of many repeaters as well as being widely used for UHF links and they have an excellent reputation.

 The driver is useful currently (see below), but it has not be submitted to the official project since it is incomplete.

+The Waris family was introduced by Motorola in 1999 and supported until June 2015.
+Since they are no long supported and many replacement parts are no longer available they are primarily of interest to hams.

+As of 2025 they are still plentiful on the used market for reasonable prices.

+In particular the CDM series of radios are the basis of many ham repeaters as well as being widely used for UHF links and have an excellent reputation.

 # Why